-Certificates of Deposit: Determined by discounting the related cash flows on current yields of similar investments with comparable durations considering the credit-worthiness of the issuer.
+Certificates of Deposit: Valued by discounting cash flows based on interest rates of similar instruments with similar credit ratings and duration.

 Equities and Exchange Traded Products: Valued at the closing price reported on the active market on which the individual securities are traded.